octaviopardo/REM/README.md

 # REM

-The REM project is a sans serif font ready for corporate and display uses.
+The REM font family is a sans serif font ready for corporate and display uses.
 It features a heavy low contrast combined with outstrokes that get slightly thinner, which is the opposite of the conventional approach.
 All together gives it a contemporary feeling suitable for modern branding.
-With more than 960 glyphs the font is ready for complex type setting with 4 sets of figures, small caps and some alternate glyphs
+With more than 960 glyphs the font is ready for complex type setting with 4 sets of figures, small caps and some alternate glyphs.
+The name "REM" is an acronym for "Rapid Eye Movement," which refers to a stage of sleep characterized by quick, random eye movements.
+I chose to name the font REM because I dreamt of it and began drawing it from my dream.

 ![Sample Image](documentation/image1.png)